MAsecurity/Calculator/README.md

 - <strong>JavaScript Functions:</strong> I implemented various JavaScript functions to handle different aspects of the calculator's functionality, including number input, arithmetic   operations, and clearing the display.
 - <strong>Switch Statements:</strong> I used switch statements to perform different operations based on the selected arithmetic operator.
 - <strong>Data Attributes:</strong> I utilized data attributes in HTML to attach relevant data to elements, making it easier to select and interact with them in JavaScript.
-- <strong>CSS Grid Layout:</strong> I utilized CSS grid layout to create a simple and responsive calculator layout, arranging buttons and display elements in a grid.
+- <strong>CSS Grid Layout:</strong> I utilized CSS grid layout to create a simple calculator layout, arranging buttons and display elements in a grid.
 - <strong>Styling with CSS:</strong> I applied styles to the calculator using CSS, including button appearance on hover and click.
 - <strong>Error Handling:</strong> I added a check to prevent division by zero and displayed an error message when attempting such an operation.
-- <strong>Basic Web Page Structure:</strong> I gained familiarity with the basic structure of an HTML document, including the head section, body section, and linking external CSS and JavaScript files.

 Overall, this project provided a hands-on learning experience in web development fundamentals, enabling me to create a functional calculator application using HTML, CSS, and JavaScript.